-We have a responsibility to raise good faith concerns about questionable accounting, auditing, disclosures or controls.
-The Audit Committee of the Thomson Reuters Board of Directors is committed to facilitating employee efforts to make these concerns known and has established procedures for how complaints about accounting, internal accounting controls, auditing matters and disclosure controls should be treated.
-This includes procedures for receiving, retaining and processing such complaints, as well as for confidential and anonymous submission of concerns.
+We have a responsibility to raise good faith concerns about questionable financial matters.
+The Audit Committee of the Thomson Reuters Board of Directors is committed to facilitating employee efforts to make these concerns known and has established procedures for how to treat complaints about accounting, internal controls, auditing matters and disclosure controls.
+This includes procedures for receiving, retaining and processing such complaints, as well as for submitting confidential and anonymous concerns.